Managing your lymphoedema at home during the coronavirus

 These videos will help you ensure correct, firm and comfortable application of your garment.
 If your garment or wrap becomes loose remember to re apply for maximum consistent support.
 If further guidance is needed please speak to your lymphoedema Nurse.

-Juzo – how to apply a compression wrap
+How to apply and remove a wrap system

 Hosiery and garments – home application and treatment during the coronavirus

 If you find it difficult to apply your hosiery or garment, there are application aids which can be made available for you.
 Please ask your doctor or nurse about them.
-Here are the makes of some of the aids you may ask for:
+Here’s a video on how to apply and remove compression hosiery

 If you do not see the brand of applicator you use here and would like further help please contact us at Accelerate.